Clearing the Path

 Originally, Optimize Scan was the only prominent call to action on the App screen.
 The idea was that configuration (adding authentication, adding a spec) unlocks better scan results, so the UX should guide users there first.
 Running a scan without optimizing was possible but de-emphasized.

 The data told a different story.
 Users were clicking Optimize Scan, landing in the scan configuration panel, and then closing out without running a scan or filling out the forms.
-The configuration step we designed as a guide was actually becoming a barrier.
+The configuration step I'd designed as a guide was actually becoming a barrier.

 Configuration as an Unlock